ETHNO CULTURAL SENIORS PROGRAM

 Skills Connect was for clients who might not had high school level education or work experience as well as those with higher levels of education and experience.
 Whether had skills or experience or need to acquire skills before seeking employment.

-Our program provides an individual approach, tailored to meet your needs.
+Our program provided an individual approach, tailored to meet client’s needs.

-– You became a permanent resident of Canada within the last 5 years, and;
+– Permanent resident of Canada within the last 5 years, and;

-– Have an intermediate level of English language proficiency
+– Had an intermediate level of English language proficiency

 – Assessments for language, qualifications and training requirements;